KontorProtocol/Documentation/docs/examples/shared-account.md

 ```

 ## Rust Implementation
-- The `import!` macro generates a convenient interface for cross-contract calls to the `token` contract, as seen in the test environment previously.
+- The `import!` macro generates an interface for cross-contract calls to the `token` contract, as seen in the test environment previously.
 - The `StorageRoot` macro, used for the root storage type, and the `Storage` macro, used for nested storage types in the `Account` struct, enable persistent storage.
 - `other_tenants` uses `Map<String, bool>` because the storage layer does not currently support list types, and `Map` provides a limited interface with the `keys` method for iteration.
+Even with a `List` type using a `Map` here could make sense.
+Instead of `bool` an `enum` or `struct` that defines the their "role" in the account could be written.
-- `authorized` validates procedure permissions.
+- `authorized` Verifies procedure permissions.
 - `open`: Verifies token balance, generates an ID using `crypto::generate_id()`, sets the account, and transfers tokens to `ctx.contract_signer()`.
-- `deposit`/`withdraw`: Authorize the caller, verify balances, update storage, and call the token contract.
+- `deposit`/`withdraw`: Authorize the caller, verify balances, update storage, and call the token contract following CEI pattern.
 - `balance`/`tenants`: Query the storage for account details.

 ```rust